Where is the wisdom we have lost in knowledge?

 I got a sense of the problem recently when I was part of a team teaching writing and library skills to a group students who were beginning their master’s dissertation writing.
 I noticed that they got a bit restless when we started teaching them how to use the library’s databases to survey the literature and locate sources.
 There wasn’t anything wrong with the advice we were giving them; it just didn’t seem to satisfy their curiosity.

 It got me thinking that maybe the students reach a point, not of information overload, but information fatigue.
-The wisdom of knowing what you don’t know is replaced by the knowledge of being informed about how much information there is (i.e., too much).
+The wisdom of knowing what you don’t know is replaced by the knowledge that comes from being informed about how much information there is (i.e., too much).
 In the end, the students’ awareness of how well-informed they are (i.e,. how much access to information they have) becomes a hindrance to the formation of proper beliefs about the practices they are studying.
 Indeed, it undermines their ability to form justified, true beliefs, i.e., to know things.

 So I want to consider an alternative approach.
 Perhaps at a certain level of education (a master’s program and certainly a doctoral program) we should begin with what the students believe and teach them how to use their access to inform those beliefs.
 This will often, of course, mean challenging what they think is true.

 The idea would be to get them out of the sort of naive open-mindedness that seems to guide their early engagement with the Internet.
 Recognizing that they don’t know something and that someone “out there” probably does, they go looking for someone to replace ignorance with knowledge.
 “Information literacy” here becomes the competence of recognizing a trustworthy source.
 But as they advance, they need us to help them replace false beliefs with knowledge, and to better support true beliefs on their scientific basis.
 This last is important in any effort to refine what is known, to study it further.